How to Manage Large Teams at Scale in 2026

 2. Implement Strong Leadership and Delegation

-Appoint team leads or managers: Assign leaders for different functions or projects to streamline decision-making.
+Appoint team leads or managers: Assign leaders, team leads, shift supervisors, or line leaders to oversee daily operations for different functions or projects to streamline decision-making.

 Trust your team: Empower employees to make decisions within their scope.